icerpc/icerpc-csharp/README.md

 ## Building

-You can build IceRPC from a regular command prompt, using the following command
+You can build IceRPC from a regular command prompt, using the following commands

 For Linux and macOS